 .env.production: here, you add the variables that should be used in your production environment

 Typically, you would never place private data in your

 .env.production file because that would cause your data to be leaked.

-You should set any value that is not secret or confidential (such as the API Key of your Firebase project or the value of a feature flag) in the
+You should set any value that is not secret or confidential (such as your Firebase project's API Key or the feature flag's value) in the

 Alternatively, suppose you are using variables such as the project's private key or any value that is supposed to be secret: in that case, you should ensure to inject these values from a secure environment, for example, your CI or your Vercel console.

 As mentioned above, we can add variables shared across environments in the